-We have a large range of bare root hedging plants available to buy in store from November through to March.
-During this time the roots are cold and the plant is dormant so it’s the best time to lift them.
+We have a large range of bare root hedging plants available to buy in store from November through to March (we are currently now out of stock 16/3).
+The roots are cold and the plant is dormant during the colder months so it’s the best time to lift them.

 What is bare root hedging?

 A plant with exposed roots, out of the pot with no soil.
 They’re used for creating a hedge or a single plant can be used to grow a tree.